 Now ask yourself: “Do I want to play some more?”.
 If the answer is “yes”, go back to step 3 and start over.
 If the answer is “no”, don’t worry, you’ve done what you wanted to do, you practiced and you got better.

 Turn everything off and go eat an ice cream.
 Or some pizza.
 If you want to really improve your scratching game, just be sure to be ready for practicing tomorrow, no excuses.

-BONUS TIP: Try keeping track of your practices.
+Try keeping track of your practices.
 Record them, or write a diary with a summary of your session (scratch type, tempo, samples used, difficulties, good moments).

 It will serve a double purpose: it will be easier to not lose track of what you’re doing and it will set and fix the things you learn along the way.